 THC & Cannabinoids

 Cannabis plants contain unique compounds called cannabinoids.
-There are around 85 found in the plant, but the most famous is Tetrahydrocannabinol (THC), the compound known to cause the ‘high’ you feel when smoking the marijuana (chamba) variety.
-It is similar to the alcohol found in beer.
+There are around 85 found in the plant, of which Tetrahydrocannabinol (THC) is the most well known as it is the compound known to cause the ‘high’ you feel when smoking the marijuana (chamba) variety.
+This is not the same as the low- THC variety known as industrial hemp- they are different varieties.
+A Malawian analogy is;

 Industrial hemp vs marijuana